Reshusaini/TCL_Workshop_Basic-to-advance/README.md

  ![image](https://github.com/Reshusaini/TCL_Workshop_Basic-to-advance/assets/111287601/20b41a63-913d-4e26-9a14-394f9f5815df)

 Process the input constraints and dump them in to the .csv file.
-In this given below search space we need to apply the algorithm ro convert this data into the data which can than pass to the opentimer tool. inputs constarints in the .csv files are presented here in the given screenshot.
+In this given below search space we need to apply the algorithm ro convert this data into the data which can than pass to the further. inputs constarints in the .csv files are presented here in the given screenshot.

 ![image](https://github.com/Reshusaini/TCL_Workshop_Basic-to-advance/assets/111287601/504dc13b-c08c-4068-bb2a-e3d9113b4ad8)